acentswap/docs2-wiki/get-started/wallet-guide.md

 ​**Pros:**

 * Open source for auditability
-* WEB3 capable on BscScan
+* WEB3 capable on AcentScan
 * A strong history of security and reliability
 * A large amount of how-to guides and resources online
 * Many tools and custom settings